bartonicek/plotscape/packages/plotscaper/README.md

 ## Anatomy of a `plotscaper` figure

-There are quite a few things happening in the code above.
+There are quite a few things happening in the code of the figure above.
 Let’s break it down piece by piece.

 First, whenever we want to create a `plotscaper` figure, we need to set up a scene.
 A scene is a kind of context into which all plots get